Asbestos Companies and the Corporate Cover-Up

 My company has exposed me to asbestos — what should I do?

-Because of the microscopic nature of its fibers, asbestos poses a serious threat to the health of those who inhale the material.
-However, there is a 10-to-50-year latency period between the time you were first exposed to asbestos and the development of any noticeable symptoms.
+There is a 10-to-50-year latency period between the time you were first exposed to asbestos and the development of any noticeable symptoms.

 • A persistent cough